Buenos Aires was my first ever stop in my longterm travels through South America, and it is fair to say that it was love at first sight.

 Street Art

 The streets of Palermo are some of the most vibrant you’ll see when you travel to Buenos Aires, thanks largely to the quantity of street art!
-These beautiful murals make great backdrops for photos and admiring the art is one of the essential things to do in Buenos Aires!
+These beautiful murals make great backdrops for photos, and they tell the story of the city and current political issues in a more engaging way than any book or newspaper.
+Some of the murals in Villa Crespo are also brilliant.

 street art